paulberard/paulberard/README.md

 # 👋 Hello, world!

 📚 Hi all, I’m @paulberard.
-I'm pursuing a Master of Engineering (AI, Computer Science, Applied Mathematics, Physics) at CentraleSupélec (Paris-Saclay University), one of France’s leading Engineering Schools.
+I'm pursuing a Master of Engineering (AI, Computer Science, Applied Mathematics, Physics) at <a href="https://www.centralesupelec.fr/" target="_blank">CentraleSupélec</a> (Paris-Saclay University), one of France’s leading Engineering Schools.

 📈 I'm passionate about AI, Machine Learning technologies and Data Science.
 I'm currently developing my skillset in those subjects through internships and additional courses to keep creating cool projects and hopefully make a positive impact along the way.

 📩 Where to reach me:
 - <a href="mailto:EMAIL">p.berard@student-cs.fr</a>
 - <a href="URL">linkedin.com/in/paul-berard</a>

 <!---
 paulberard/paulberard is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.